-Scammer May Have Snagged Your Middle Class Tax Refund
+Scammer may have snagged your Middle Class Tax Refund

 Ryan said he filed a claim with Money Network, but it was denied.

-The I-Team’s heard from other residents who also say they never received their MCTR debit card.
+The NBC4 I-Team heard from other residents who also say they never received their MCTR debit card.
 And others, like Mario Loayza, said when they did receive the card, all the money was gone.
-Loayza told the I-Team when his card arrived months ago, the $1,000 payment had already been spent at various retailers, including $800 at Nordstrom.
+Loayza told the I-Team that when his card arrived months ago, the $1,000 payment had already been spent at various retailers, including $800 at Nordstrom.

 “I thought, ‘What the hell’s going on?’
 They have good taste, anyway,” he said.